suraj95/Learning-Resources/README.md

 # Learning-Resources

-This is a collection of learning resources related to Machine Learning and Cloud that I have collected from my experience.
+This is a collection of pdfs related to Machine Learning and Cloud that I have collected from my experience.
 I also have a lot of books, but I am not uploading them here due to copyright issues.

 You can download most books from this Deep Web site called Imperial Library of Trantor- https://xfmro77i3lixucja.onion.sh